BEST PLACES TO STAY IN JORDAN – GREAT AREAS AND HOTELS FOR ALL BUDGETS

 - 3 Petra

 - 7 CONCLUSION: WHERE TO STAY IN JORDAN

-Are you planning your Jordan trip and wondering about where to stay in Jordan?
+Are you planning your Jordan itinerary and wondering about where to stay in Jordan?
 Then this post is for you.
-Find out about the best places to stay in Jordan, the best areas, and hotels for all budgets.
+Find out about the best places to stay in Jordan – here are the best areas, and hotels for all budgets.

-The country of Jordan is absolutely amazing.
-It has become a trendy tourist destination, and for a good reason.
-This is one of the most beautiful places not only in the Middle East but also in the world.
-Jordan has so much to offer, from stunning scenery to small cute villages and fun cities.
+Jordan is absolutely amazing.
+It has become a trendy tourist destination, and that is for a good reason.
+It is one of the most beautiful countries in the Middle East and has so much to offer, from stunning scenery to small cute villages and fun cities.

 - Check out my post with general travel tips for Jordan.

 - If you plan a Jordan road trip, check out this guide.

 Amman is the capital of Jordan, so of course, you must make a stop here.
 This traditional Arabic city is full of interesting things to do and fun activities.
 With about 4 million people living here, it is also very hectic and busy.